 If you want to improve your development organization you must remember that building the software is only a part of the puzzle.
 Building the right software is usually a bigger part.
 Beware of any approach that presumes starting with the team.
 This assumption may blind you to what is really going on.

 When looking at different Agile methods/frameworks/thought processes you might want to first look at where their thought leaders are coming from and in particular, what part of the entire problem are they attempting to solve and how?
-Many now, of course, purport to work on the entire enterprise.
+Many now purport to work on the entire enterprise.
 But look deeper, what are the methods being used?
-If they are merely team methods scaled up, you might be missing the fact that different dynamics occur at different scales.
+If they are merely team methods scaled up, you might miss that different dynamics occur at different scales.

 When trying to determine what looks best or where to start, you might first look to see where you are looking from.
 This is the shift from Agile to Lean-Agile.
 We are looking at being Agile within the bigger picture.